 People invite and worship Goddess Lakshmi to visit their homes on Kartik Amavasya, the night of Diwali.
 That is why they keep burning lights and Diyas all through the night of Diwali.

 Auspicious five days for Diwali or Deepavali Utsav

-Five days Diwali Puja consists of Dhanteras, Narak Chaturdashi, Diwali, Govardhan Puja or Annakut, Bhaiya Dooj or Yam Dwitiya.
+Five days of Diwali Puja consist of Dhanteras, Narak Chaturdashi, Diwali, Govardhan Puja, Annakut, Bhaiya Dooj, or Yam Dwitiya.

-Mahurat for Lakshmi Kuber Puja/ Dhanteras Puja 2022
+Mahurat for Lakshmi Kuber Puja/Diwali Dhanteras Puja 2023

-Dhanteras, also known as Dhanatrayodashi, the first day of Deepavali Utsav is considered very auspicious and prosperous festival for starting a new business.
-People purchase gold and silver coins or jewelry and kitchen items on Dhanteras.
+Dhanteras, also known as Dhanatrayodashi, the first day of Deepavali Utsav is considered a very auspicious and prosperous festival for starting a new business.

 The first day of five days long Diwali festival is celebrated as Dhanteras or Lakshmi Kuber Puja for prosperity and wealth, which generally comes just two days before Diwali.